22388o/ssh_over_tor/README.md

 ## 🔑 Remote Access: ##

 The node setup is done.
 Now we're going to setup the remote device.
-In this guide I will use an android mobile phone and the apps:
+In this guide I will use an android mobile phone and the following apps:
 - [Orbot (Tor client)](https://github.com/guardianproject/orbot)
 - [JuiceSSH](https://juicessh.com) (for iOS: there's Termius or whatever you like)

 Setup the app the following way:
 1) Open Orbot and add JuiceSSH to `tor-activated apps` list
 2) Start Orbot (connect to Tor network)
-3) Open JuiceSSH within Orbit
+3) Open JuiceSSH within Orbot
 4) Create a new identity with your node's main user (Umbrel's user is named `umbrel`)
 5) Create a new connection and set up the following parameters:
 - Name: < name your node nicely >
 - Address: 3uz5g2i5g43gtihit7h32t2itgxxxxxxxxxxxxxxxxx.onion (onion address we wrote down or saved before)
-- Port: 22 (ssh port from hidden service and openssh-server (if we configured it manually))
+- Port: 22 (default ssh port from hidden service)

 Save your configs.
 That's it.